apocalyptech/blsaves/README.md

 The raw save indexes can be found in here as well: [save_index_bl2.txt](generation/save_index_bl2.txt) and [save_index_tps.txt](generation/save_index_tps.txt).
-Note that I do also tweak those manually, slightly - I remove the initial instance of `None` for the last-seen transporter in the BL2 file, and for TPS I convert the `None` values on the first few saves to `MoonShotIntroToAirstrip`.
+Note that I do also tweak those manually, slightly - For BL2, I convert the initial `None` value for the last-seen transporter to `GlacialIgloo`.
+For TPS I convert the `None` values on the first few saves to `MoonShotIntroToAirstrip`.

 Once that's done, I've got processed save files ready for distribution, and